Economics of Information Security

 Is security a public good or a private good?

-How can incentives be designed to improve security?
+How can incentives be designed to improve security and privacy?

 People